seed-ecosystem/seed-whitepaper/protocol/forwarding/README.md

 }
 ```

+If `url` was not connected, forwarding server will just ignore
+those requests.

 > [!WARNING]
-> API like this makes it possible for forward server to read all the traffic.
+> API like this makes it possible for forwarding server to read all the traffic.
 > It's not that critical since we anyway don't pass any sensitive data, yet
 > this makes it possible to track people IP-addresses and mapping them to sent requests
 > just by controlling this single server.